zbma/linq-exercises/README.md

 Your task is to make all tests pass.

 Each exercise group has its own description (class level summary comment), make sure to read it.

+If you have trouble refer to [101 LINQ samples](https://code.msdn.microsoft.com/101-LINQ-Samples-3fb9811b) generously provided by MSDN.